 We have tested the latency and we can confirm it’s nearly identical to the previous Runcam 3, and on par with the Runcam Eagle.
 There is no extra latency when recording 1080p 60fps.

-To me, the 50ms latency was noticeable in racing and proximity flying in tight spaces.
-It was flyable but I definitely had to go slower to not crash.
-It’s not so much a problem though when flying in the open.
+To me, the 50ms latency was noticeable flying proximity in tight spaces and in the forrest.
+It’s flyable but I sometimes had to go slower to not crash.
+It’s not so much of a problem though when flying in the open.

 |Runcam Split (idle)||51.1|